 - 28.1.
 SSQ has a Defibtech Lifeline automated external defibrillator (AED).
-The AED is stored in the external wall of Nile Classroom in an unlocked cabinet. - 28.2.
+The AED is stored in the external wall of the School Library, in an unlocked cabinet. - 28.2.
 Langley Fitzurse primary School does not have its own AED.
-The closest is situated at the Recreation Centre. - 28.3.
-All staff members are aware of their location. - 28.4.
-No training is needed to use the AED, as voice and/or visual prompts guide the rescuer through the entire process from when the device is first switched on or opened; however, staff members are trained in cardiopulmonary resuscitation (CPR), as this is an essential part of first-aid and AED use. - 28.5.
-The emergency services will always be called where an AED is used, or requires using.

-- 28.6.
-Where possible, AEDs will be used in paediatric mode or with paediatric pads for pupils under the age of eight. - 28.7.
+The closest is situated at the Community Centre. - 28.3.
+All staff members and pupils are aware of these locations. - 28.4.
+A risk assessment regarding the storage and use of AEDs at the schools has been carried out. - 28.5.
+No training is needed to use the AED, as voice and/or visual prompts guide the rescuer through the entire process from when the device is first switched on or opened; however, staff members are trained in cardiopulmonary resuscitation (CPR), as this is an essential part of first-aid and AED use. - 28.6.
+The emergency services will always be called where an AED is used, or requires using. - 28.7.
+Where possible, AEDs will be used in paediatric mode or with paediatric pads for pupils under the age of eight. - 28.8.
 Maintenance checks are the responsibility of the local parish council.